 Click on the link to see a detailed description of the trail.
 This report describes trail obstacles and trail surface.
 Cell phone coverage may be limited in the Park, so download and save.
 Pyramid Point Trail detail

 Comments: For your safety and to prevent erosion, DO NOT descend the bluff to Lake Michigan.
 The high water level of Lake Michigan has caused significant erosion resulting in 20 to 100 foot vertical drops into the lake.
 The bottom of the bluff is clay, which is very hard and is slippery when wet.
 If you run down the bluff, you may not be able to stop before you fall into the water!
 This will result in serious injury.
-Also, erosion has caused many large trees to fall into the water in this are, so it is nearly impossible to walk out along the beach.

 Many rescues have been done at this place – we don’t want you to be the next one!